Skip to content

 Auto-Generated Help Docs

-When a node type has no manual doc in locales/docs/{type}/{lang}.md or .html, the build system auto-generates help documentation from:
+When a node type has no manual doc in src/resources/locales/docs/{type}/{lang}.md or .html, the build system auto-generates help documentation from:

 1. description from the label file — shown at the top of the help panel